eisfabian/PACEtomo/README.md

 To use PACE-tomo just copy the content of *PACEtomo.py* and *PACEtomo_selectTargets.py* in an empty SerialEM script slot each.

-### Usage
+## Usage
 Setup SerialEM low dose mode like you would for conventional tilt series acquisition.
 Make sure to set the appropriate [tilt axis offset](https://bio3d.colorado.edu/SerialEM/hlp/html/menu_tasks.htm#hid_tasks_settiltaxisoffset) (more details below).
-It is recommended to do a [coma-free alignment](https://bio3d.colorado.edu/SerialEM/hlp/html/menu_focus.htm#hid_focus_coma_by_ctf) and a [coma vs image shift calibration](https://bio3d.colorado.edu/SerialEM/hlp/html/menu_calibration.htm#hid_focustuning_comavs) to minimize beam tilt for large image shifts (you might need a carbon film to get nice power spectra for CTF fitting).
+It is recommended to do a [coma-free alignment](https://bio3d.colorado.edu/SerialEM/hlp/html/menu_focus.htm#hid_focus_coma_by_ctf) and a [coma vs image shift calibration](https://bio3d.colorado.edu/SerialEM/hlp/html/menu_calibration.htm#hid_focustuning_comavs) to minimise beam tilt for large image shifts (you might need a carbon film to get nice power spectra for CTF fitting).
 However, in most cases beam tilt will not be resolution limiting.

+### Target selection

 Before you run a PACE-tomo acquisition, you must define the targets using the *PACEtomo_selectTargets* script.